TEK Mouse Fc

 TIE1 Fc Human Recombinant

-Soluble TIE-1 Human Recombinant fused with the Fc part of human IgG1 produced in baculovirus is a homodimeric, glycosylated, polypeptide containing 749 amino acids and having a total molecular mass of 250 kDa.
-Human TIE-1/Fc monomer has a calculated molecular mass of approximately 105 kDa.
-As a result of glycosylation, the recombinant protein migrates as an approximately 125 kDa protein in SDS-PAGE under reducing conditions.
+Recombinant human TIE-1 Fc Chimera, produced in baculovirus, is a homodimeric glycoprotein.
+It consists of 749 amino acids fused with the Fc region of human IgG1, resulting in a total molecular mass of 250 kDa.
+The monomeric form of human TIE-1/Fc has a calculated molecular mass of approximately 105 kDa.
+However, due to glycosylation, it migrates as an approximately 125 kDa protein on SDS-PAGE under reducing conditions.
+Purification of the TIE1 Fc Chimera is achieved through proprietary chromatographic techniques.

 Shipped with Ice Packs